apache/dolphinscheduler-website/community/en-us/development/subscribe.md

 If you no longer need to know about DolphinScheduler's dynamics, you can unsubscribe from the mailing list

-unsubscribe from the mailing list steps are as follows:
+Unsubscribe from the mailing list steps are as follows:

 1. Send an email to dev-unsubscribe@dolphinscheduler.apache.org with your own email address, subject and content are arbitrary.